Buying A Watch

 At the very outset a watch's style and its function are two items to first consider.
 If you're looking for a timepiece you can wear every day at the office and continue wearing during daily workouts later at the gym, you will want a sport watch that is sleek, stylish and appealing for work, as well as rugged and durable for your athletic activities.
 Timepieces from TAG Heuer, Swiss Legend, Bulova, Maurice Lacroix and Invicta are certain to fit the bill.

 If the watch you are selecting must compliment or coordinate with the shoes, belt and apparel you are wearing, you may want to consider a fashion watch to complete your ensemble.
-Popular designers, Gucci, Michael Kors, Diesel, Kenneth Jay Lane and Caravelle NY offer styles in today's top fashion colors.
+Popular designers, Gucci, Michael Kors, Diesel, and Bulova offer styles in today's top fashion colors.

 Dressy, formal occasions call for suitable attire for both the well-heeled woman and the well-dressed man.
 Wearing the appropriate wristwatch is equally essential.
 Dazzling diamond-inlaid watches for women from Ebel, Chopard and Maurice Lacroix along with classic men's timepieces from Lucien Piccard, Accutron by Bulova and Raymond Weil are certain to impress.

 Get a more comprehensive review of Watch Styles.

 Today's watches come in various shapes and sizes.
 Selecting the shape of a watch case is really subjective to your personal taste, whether you prefer round, square, rectangular or Tonneau shaped styles.
 However, the case size and weight are factors to consider.